- 1. Why Are Cement Mixer Trucks So Dangerous?

 Crosley Law: We Fight for Texas Cement Truck Crash Victims

-Crosley Law has one purpose: helping crash victims recover from their injuries.
+Crosley Law has one purpose: helping crash victims recover from their injuries after cement mixer truck accidents and other incidents.
 When you work with one of our experienced injury lawyers, you’ll get personalized advice and strategies tailored to your specific needs.
-To request a free consultation with Crosley Law, call us at 210-LAW-3000 | 210-529-3000 or complete our online form.
+To request a free consultation with Crosley Law, call us at 210-LAW-3000 | 210-529-3000 or complete our online contact form.

 Texas Aggregates & Concrete Association (n.d.).
 Concrete and cement FAQ’s.
 TACA.
-Retrieved from https://www.tx-taca.org/members/files/2011/07/Concrete-and-cement-faq.pdf
+Retrieved from https://www.tx-taca.org/concrete-cement-faqs

 The content provided here is for informational purposes only and should not be construed as legal advice on any subject.